-3) Avoid gas producing foods.
+3) Avoid gas-producing foods.

-Cabbage, peas, potatoes, cauliflower, broccoli and Brussels sprouts are the foods most likely to give you gas.
+Cabbage, peas, potatoes, cauliflower, broccoli, and Brussels sprouts are the foods most likely to give you gas.
 Most beans also make this list.
 If you’re having issues, try cutting them out of your diet, and then reintroducing them one at a time.
 Notice how you feel afterward—if they make you bloated or gassy, either cook them with lots of digestive spices or avoid them altogether.

 4) Cook your vegetables.

-Some people do just fine with a raw kale salad, while others will end up with a balloon of a tummy afterwards.
+Some people do just fine with a raw kale salad, while others will end up with a balloon of a tummy afterward.
 Salads might be touted as healthy but raw vegetables are actually pretty difficult to digest.
 If you’re dealing with gas and bloating, try steaming or sautéing your vegetables.

 5) Spice up your food.